Scroomb/nhl-shooting-predictions/README.md

-# Predicting Optimal Shooting Locations
+# Predicting Optimal NHL Shooting Locations

 ### Overview
 Modern hockey advanced statistics focus on quantities of shots for a given team.
 This can provide some interesting metrics, but there is no way to quantify where each shot is coming from.
 A shot that occurs right next to the goal carries the same weight as a shot that occurs at center ice.
 Luckily, since 2010, the NHL started tracking in game events on an XY coordinate system.
 Using this data for a given season, can optimal shooting locations be predicted?